inikas/GNSSJammingAnalysis/README.md

 9. folium
 10. mplcursors
 ```
 You can either run the `pip3 install [package name]` command in the terminal to individually install each package, or you can open and run the `package_install_check.py` script that will automatically check and install missing packages.
+These packages are also listed in the `requirements.txt` file in the repository.

 To use the tool, open and run `jamming_dashboard.py`.
 This will open the main Graphical User Interface (GUI).